-With the continued advancement of digital technology, analytics and online market research platforms like Together and Tandem, brands and their research and insight teams now have more tools, methods and options available to conduct consumer and customer research that gets to the heart of what people are thinking, faster.
+With the continued advancement of digital technology, analytics and online market research platforms like Together, brands and their research and insight teams now have more tools, methods and options available to conduct consumer and customer research that gets to the heart of what people are thinking, faster.

 Coupled with advice and guidance on 'how' to design great research and analyse your data, the results that we are seeing far exceed what traditional qualitative research methods could achieve.
 What’s more, limitations of the old-world techniques are removed and large-scale multi-market studies are now simply a few clicks away.

-Here are some examples of what you can do with online qual research right now, click on the blue links for examples that relate to the subtitles.
+Here are some examples of what you can do with online qual research right now.

 The consumer becomes the researcher, recording their thoughts, feelings and decisions using their mobile phone creating pictures and video.
 This allows researchers to observe people’s everyday lives without the need to be there in person.
 Researchers can capture behaviours and the context of what’s taking place.
 They can also see events and moments as they happen